 As the victim, you will still be entitled to damages, but how much compensation you get will depend on what’s called “comparative negligence.”
 While the rule of comparative negligence is a little different in every state, the basic principle remains the same.
 So, if the plaintiff was perhaps partly at fault, then they get reduced damages, which is proportionate to how much they were at fault.
 For instance, if it is determined that it was 20% percent the plaintiff’s fault, then they share 20% of the damages.
 In other words, the defendant or negligent driver pays only 80%.

-Now there are a few things that you should do right after a car accident.
-Generally, people will feel distressed, and their body will be pumping a great deal of adrenalin to deal with the stressful situation.
+There are a few things that you should do right after a car accident.
+Generally, a person will feel distressed.
+Their body will also be pumping a great deal of adrenaline to deal with the stressful situation.
 All of this can make it very difficult to think clearly.
-However, you need to take a few deep breaths and think about what you’re going to do from here on out.
+However, you need to take a few deep breaths and think about how to proceed.
 Your legal and physical wellbeing might depend on it.

 Below are a couple of things which you should do right after a car accident.
 Taking these steps will help during the litigation process and make it easier to receive max compensation.